Hylotelephium telephium 'Matrona'

 Sedum telephium 'Matrona', Sedum 'Matrona'

-Hylotelephium telephium 'Matrona' is a succulent that typically grows in upright, vase-shaped, up to 30 inches (75 cm) tall clumps.
-Masses of tiny, star-like, pastel pink flowers bloom in large flattened heads, up to 6 inches (15 cm) in diameter, atop shiny, purplish-red stems clad with fleshy, succulent, bronze-tinged, gray-green leaves.
+Hylotelephium telephium 'Matrona', formerly known as Sedum telephium 'Matrona', is a succulent plant that typically grows in upright, vase-shaped, up to 30 inches (75 cm) tall clumps.
+Masses of tiny, star-like, pastel pink flowers bloom in large, up to 6 inches (15 cm) in diameter, flattened heads atop shiny purplish-red stems clad with fleshy bronze-tinged gray-green leaves.
 The flowers appear from mid-summer to early fall.
 Foliage is effective throughout the growing season.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).